gummy-bear-search/gbs/gummy_wiki/QUICKSTART.md

 # Quick Start Guide

-This guide will help you quickly set up and test the example Laravel blog application with Gummy Search.
+This guide will help you quickly set up and test Gummy Wiki with Gummy Search.

 ## Step 1: Start Gummy Search Server